erykjj/jwlmanager/README.md

 Each note definition starts with an attribute line. **{CAT=}** define the category.
 The **{LANG=}** attribute defines the language of the note (0 = English; 1 = Spanish; 2 = German; 3 = French; 4 = Italian; 5 = Brazilian Portuguese; 6 = Dutch; 7 = Japanese, etc.),  and **{ED=}** defines the Bible edition to associate the note with ("nwtsty" = Study Bible; "Rbi8" = Reference Bible) - **{PUB=}** for publications.

-**<u>Note</u>**: the notes and "stickies" appear in all Bibles; the only difference is the Bible that is referenced at the bottom of the note in the "Personal Study" section.
+**Note**: the notes and "stickies" appear in all Bibles; the only difference is the Bible that is referenced at the bottom of the note in the "Personal Study" section.
 For some strange reason, the stickies *do not* show up in the Bible that is referenced, though the notes are there in the reference pane, and the stickies do show in all the other Bibles.
 This may be a bug (feature?) in the app itself.
 For now, I reference my notes with the Reference Bible (*Rbi8*) so that I can see the stickies in the Study Bible (*nwtsty*).

 For Bible notes, **{BK=}{CH=}{VER=}** are all numeric and refer to the number of the book (1-66), the chapter and the verse, respectively.
 For books with just one chapter, use "1" for the chapter number. **{ISSUE=}{DOC=}{BLOCK=}** are the attributes associated with locations within a publication - they are, obviously, a bit more complicated to create, so it's best to simply modify the export file and re-import.